braghetto/rpi-sdr-server/README.md

 `/usr/local/src/telegrambot/bot.py`

 ### Instructions
-* Configure telegram bot TOKEN and GROUP_ID inside file: /usr/local/src/telegrambot/bot.py
+* Configure telegram bot TOKEN, GROUP_ID and OWNER_ID inside file: /usr/local/src/telegrambot/bot.py
 * By default the spyserver is the service enabled by installation script.
 * Do not run or enable multiple sdr services at same time.
 * Use systemctl to start/stop or enable/disable sdr services.